 - Performing a legal duty, such as serving on a jury or voting

-Under wrongful termination law in California, you may potentially receive your lost wages, damages for your pain and suffering and, if the employer’s conduct was malicious or willful, punitive damages.
+Under wrongful termination law in California, you may potentially be able to receive your lost wages, damages for your pain and suffering; and, if the employer’s conduct was malicious or willful, punitive damages.

 McCormack and Erlich is a San Francisco law firm, serving all of Northern California, and specializing in the field of Employment Law.
-We have extensive expertise helping people who have been wrongfully terminated and retaliated against to recover their damages.
+We have extensive expertise in helping people, who have been wrongfully terminated and retaliated against, recover their damages.

 Contact Us About a California Wrongful Termination Lawsuit